wallscavesurvey/walls/WallsMap/doc/TSS/WallsMap_ReadMe.txt

 ==============
 Recent Changes

-* Build 07/11/2014
+* Build 07/13/2014

 1) When creating an update archive, the compare function could on rare occasions fail to include image files linked to new records.
-This bug was fixed and minor improvements made to the program and help file.
+This bug was fixed and minor improvements were made to the program and help file.

 * Build 06/20/2014